cefore/cefpyco/README.md

 In addition, if you wish to use Symbolic Interest (SMI) instead of regular Interest, use **`h.send_symbolic_interest(name)`**.
 SMI has the following two characteristics.

-(1) The PIT entry is not deleted when cefnetd receives Data, only after timeout.
+1. The PIT entry is not deleted when cefnetd receives Data, only after timeout.
-(2) Any chunk data can be received if a name prefix without a chunk number is specified.
+2. Any chunk data can be received if a name prefix without a chunk number is specified.
-(Example: If you request `ccnx:/a` in SMI, you will receive all chunks named `ccnx:/a/Chunk=0`, `ccnx:/a/Chunk=1`, ..., etc.).
+    * Example: If you request `ccnx:/a` in SMI, you will receive all chunks named `ccnx:/a/Chunk=0`, `ccnx:/a/Chunk=1`, ..., etc.

 This is mainly useful for real-time video streaming.

 ### Sending Data packets